AntoineSoetewey/statsandr/content/_index.md

 * See [all articles](/blog/) or [articles by categories](/tags/)
 * Learn more about [who is behind this blog](/about/)
 * Follow me on [Medium](https://medium.com/@ant.soetewey) or [Twitter](https://twitter.com/statsandr)
-* [Subscribe to this blog](/subscribe/) to receive updates every time a new article is published
+* [Subscribe to the newsletter](/subscribe/) to receive updates every time a new article is published
 * Contribute by writing a [guest post](/contribute/)
 * See the [most recent comments](/recent-comments/) so you can follow the discussion
 <!--- * [Contribute](/contribute/) by submitting your article --->